openresty/opm/README.md

 TODO
 ====

-* Add rate limiting to the GitHub API on the package server.
-* Add automatic email notification for the package processing results on the package server.
 * Add `opm doctor` command to check if there is any inconsistency in the current opm package installation tree.
 * Add `opm files <package>` command to list all the files in the specified package.
 * Add `opm whatprovides <package>` command to find out which package the specified file belongs to.